It's Great When You're Straight...Yeah: Composition and lyrics

 Discussing "Tramazi Parti", Ryder said temazepam was the band's favourite drug around this time, which they changed the name of to avoid legal issues.
 It features slide guitar from Lironi and a saxophone part from Martin Slattery.
 "Kelly's Heroes" was named after the 1970 film of the same name; in its original form, the song leaned towards hip hop in the style of Wu-Tang Clan.
-The song had its origins during the last Happy Monday rehearsal session when meeting the EMI representative.
-Kurfirst wanted a crossover hit, and after hearing "Kelly's Heroes", had the band add a big guitar riff to it appeal to rock fans.
+The song had its origins during the last Happy Monday rehearsal session, when they met the EMI representative.
+Kurfirst wanted a crossover hit, and after hearing "Kelly's Heroes", had the band add a big guitar riff to appeal to rock fans.
 Nicholl contributed slide guitar to it.
-Part of its lyrics poke fun at celebrity culture, as well as varying perspectives of Jesus' character; the last few lyrics are specifically about the white Christian version of him.
-"Yeah Yeah Brother" is about how the rest of Happy Mondays expressed wishes of never wanting to work with Ryder again, and the demise of the band.
-Ryder wrote the song for Yes Please!, but was rejected by the other members of Happy Mondays, and theorised that he had "sort of ripped it off some reggae song".
+Part of its lyrics poke fun at celebrity culture as well as varying perspectives of Jesus' character; the last few lyrics are specifically about the white Christian version of him.
+"Yeah Yeah Brother" is about how the rest of Happy Mondays expressed wishes of never wanting to work with Ryder again and the demise of the band.
+Ryder wrote the song for Yes Please! but was rejected by the other members of Happy Mondays and theorised that he had "sort of ripped it off some reggae song".

-"A Big Day in the North" includes backing vocals from Helen Vigneau, and a sample of a piano part taken from "Initials B.B."
+"A Big Day in the North" includes backing vocals from Helen Vigneau and a sample of a piano part taken from "Initials B.B."
 (1968) by Serge Gainsbourg.
 Saber created the beat for the track, which initially had a French flavour to it; Ryder had him change it to a "northern English take" on Gainsbourg.
 Saber's wife spoke French, so Ryder had her translate some of its lyrics into that language, selecting the lines he felt worked best in the song.
 "Shake Well Before Opening" discusses violent crime in Manchester.
 "Submarine" talks about a person taking wrong decisions in their life; its chorus section attempts to emulate the one in "Fool to Cry" (1976) by the Rolling Stones, while the second verse borrows the melody from "A Day in the Life" (1967) by the Beatles.
-It also features slide guitar from Lironi, and lifts the drum beat and the guitar riff from the Rolling Stones' "Sympathy for the Devil" (1968).
-"Shake Your Money" is about drug dealing youths; it includes slide guitar from Nicholl, and concludes with Ryder yelling expletives.
+It also features slide guitar from Lironi and lifts the drum beat and the guitar riff from the Rolling Stones' "Sympathy for the Devil" (1968).
+"Shake Your Money" is about drug-dealing youths; it includes slide guitar from Nicholl and concludes with Ryder yelling expletives.
 "Little Bob" includes snippets of "Hey Jude" (1968) by the Beatles, backed by soul-sounding horns and a saxophone solo from Slattery.